East Chop Light

 Plan Your Visit

 A trip to East Chop Light offers not only a journey into the island’s nautical past but also stunning views and the tranquil ambiance of Martha’s Vineyard.
-Whether you’re a history enthusiast, a photography buff, or simply seeking a peaceful spot to watch the sunset, East Chop Light is a must-visit destination.
+Whether you’re a history enthusiast, a photography buff, or simply seeking a peaceful spot to watch the sunset over Vineyard Sound, East Chop Light is a must-visit destination.

 Quick Facts